CLRX/CLRX-mirror/doc/GcnInstrsVop1.md

 Opcode VOP1: 63 (0x3f) for GCN 1.0/1.1; 51 (0x33) for GCN 1.2
 Opcode VOP3A: 447 (0x1bf) for GCN 1.0/1.1; 371 (0x173) for GCN 1.2
 Syntax: V_FREXP_EXP_I32_F32 VDST, SRC0
-Description: Get exponent minus 1 from single FP value SRC0, and store that exponent to VDST.
+Description: Get exponent plus 1 from single FP value SRC0, and store that exponent to VDST.
 This instruction realizes frexp function.
 If SRC0 is infinity or NAN then store -1 to VDST.
 Operation: